Highly accurate terrestrial laser scanning for architectural, topographical, and construction projects.

 - Virtual tours around the scanned site.

-- Extraction of areas, volumes and measurements.
+- Extraction of areas, volumes, and exact spatial measurements.

-What is Terrestrial Laser Scanning
+What is Terrestrial Laser Scanning?

 - Construction field – Performing quality control during and after the construction project is completed.

-What is 3D Scanning used for
+What is Laser Scanning Used for in Construction Projects?

 - Measured Building Surveys